PedrobyJoao/pedrobyjoao.github.io/content/books/finished.md

 - Don Quixote, Miguel de Cervantes
 - Before We Were Yours, Lisa Wingate
 - Fahrenheit 451, Ray Bradbury
+- The Travelling Cat Chronicles, Hiro Arikawa
+- They both die at the end, Adam Silvera

 ### Novels: make you think about life